gkouziik/eslint-plugin-security-node/docs/rules/detect-option-unsafe-in-serialize-javascript-npm-package.md

 ```js
 localhost:3000/?name=<script>alert('I am the hacker!!!!')</script>
 ```
-This is bad because we are allowing a (untrusted) user to execute any JavaScript they want on our page.
+This is bad because we are allowing an (untrusted) user to execute any JavaScript they want on our page.

-### How can this atack hurt me?
+### How can this attack hurt me?
 An alert box on a page is pretty harmless.
-So how could this actually hurt somebody?
+So how could this hurt somebody?

 Here’s how an attacker could use this to get access to your bank account.